fudab/fudab.github.io/covid-19/china.md

 Here, the subscript $i$ refers to the $i$th compartment on the provincial level (in other words, the $i$th province) and $N_i(t) = S_i(t) + E_i(t) + I_i(t) + R_i(t)$ is the population size of compartment $i$.

-To parameterize migration flows between compartments, we use the real provincial level mobility data from `Baidu Qianxi`.
+To parameterize migration flows between compartments, we use the real provincial level mobility data from [Baidu Qianxi](https://qianxi.baidu.com).
 Notice that the number of infected cases of the epidemic and the population size of a same province differ by at least three orders of magnitude (see [Bag End](https://fudab.github.io/covid-19/bag_end_china) for details).
 Hence $S_i(t) + E_i(t)$ is roughly $N_i(t)$ and we can assume the following two identities:
 <div class="math">
 \begin{equation}
 \begin{cases}